 Academy trusts must obtain ESFA's prior approval for borrowing (including finance leases and overdraft facilities) from any source, where such borrowing is to be repaid from grant monies or secured on assets funded by grant monies, regardless of the interest rate chargeable.
 Credit cards must only be used for business expenditure, and balances cleared before interest accrues.

-However, academy trusts will only be granted permission for borrowing in exceptional circumstances, such as schemes introduced by the Secretary of State to meet broader policy objectives - for example the Department's Condition Improvement Fund for capital projects, and the Salix scheme that supports energy saving.
+permission for borrowing is only allowed in exceptional circumstances, such as schemes introduced by the Secretary of State - for example the Department's Condition Improvement Fund

 Related party transactions